jamilditter/weather_jamil/README.md

 ## Analysis

 The notebook used in this analysis is the weather_final.ipynb notebook, located in the code folder.
 This was the only notebook used in this analysis, and should be run in the order specified in the document.
+The data was processed by merging the two datasets together, filling in NAs in the Seattle dataset by taking the same day across each year and averaging the results, and using this number to fill in any missing data.

 ---